Sous-vide ("sue Veed") is French for "under vacuum."

 J. Kenji López-Alt

-What's Missing?
 The Maillard Reaction.

-Get started with amazing corn-on-the-cob.
+Make amazing corn-on-the-cob.
 Strip the husks and silks.
 Seal each ear in its own bag with one tablespoon salted butter.
 Cook sous-vide at 182°F for 20 minutes.
 You will never boil corn again!

 I'm Ray Paseur, an occasional chef